 Registration has started for this new challenge and is set to run through to April 30.

-The upcoming competition is forced on developing and selling feeds for carnivorous species that don't rely on fishmeal or fish oil use.
+The upcoming competition is focused on promoting feeds for carnivorous species that don't rely on fishmeal or fish oil use.

 The organizers said crustaceans including shrimp consume roughly 31% of global fishmeal production, while salmonids consume around 23% of global fishmeal and 60% of global fish oil as per 2015-2016 figures.